Have you done any online performances? Been thinking about it?

 For those who already have some live streaming experience, I’m going to share a few bold new ideas for maximizing your income.

 And if you haven’t dabbled yet, this should be a great place to start.

-We’ll divide the discussion between two main types of online performing – “direct to consumer” (the way most artists think of it) and “direct to buyer” (huh?).
+We’ll divide the discussion into two main types of online performing – “direct to consumer” (the way most artists think of it) and “direct to venue” (huh?).

 We’ll cover both scenarios in a bit more detail.

 For most musicians and performing artists, live streaming means making our shows available online for a small fee or suggested donation – and/or tips – and reaching audiences who can’t physically attend a performance.